-The TOM go server (棋圣道场) is a popular Chinese-language go server with many strong players, including professionals.
+The TOM go server (棋圣道场) is (was?) a popular Chinese-language go server with many strong players, including professionals.
 The website has a daily tsumego problem as well as game records from many professional games...most game records are freely viewable.

 mdm: The instructions below are outdated.
 While registering an account is still tricky, TOM now provides an English client.
 Just download the normal client.
 It will show the installer in Chinese, but if you click through it and have a non-Chinese Windows it will display the client in English.

 For those of you who can't read Chinese, here are instructions for registering with TOM.
 In using the server, you may find it helpful to use Google's Translation Tools or Mandarin Tools.
 Feel free to fill in missing details or provide clarification.

 Download the TOM client installer from http://duiyi.tom.com/service/TomWeiqi.exe.
 While it downloads, continue with the following steps.

 - Enter a username in the first field (用户名).

 - Enter a password in the second field (密码), and again in the third field (确认密码).

 - In the fourth field (保护邮箱), enter your email address.